Vintage By The Sea

 The philosophy behind Charity Shop DJ is that culture is in a large part the creation of the audience, and is made up of a myriad of secrets that are hidden in attics and behind curtains.
 As Charity Shop DJ we seek to reveal, share and celebrate these secrets.
-The idea is simple, turn up, flick through our records and decide what we play!
+The idea was simple, turn up, flick through our records and decide what we played!

 The Vintage Marketplace, Curated by Dotty's Vintage

 Last year Dotty’s Vintage curated our best Vintage Marketplace yet and it was rammed from morning till night.
 The Vintage Marketplace gathers together forty of the finest purveyors of vintage clothes, accessories, mid century modern homewares, records, music memorabilia and up-cycled ephemera.
 Bringing together couture labels with prêt a porter and street style from the 1920s through to the 1980s.
-This year we have expanded into a more spacious venue, The Platform and there is now no excuse to miss out on a bit of vintage shopping!
+In 2014 we expanded into a more spacious venue, The Platform and there was no excuse to miss out on a bit of vintage shopping!

 Best In Show

-Style hunters roam the Vintage site to snap the most fashion-savvy festival goers.
-Our special ‘fash-mob’ catwalk, are 'style hunted', gathering for a one-off event.
+Style hunters roamed the Vintage site to snap the most fashion-savvy festival goers.
+Our special ‘fash-mob’ catwalk, where 'style hunted', gathering for a one-off event.

-Our expert Vintage tutors help festival goers learn a new skill or revive an old one, from sewing vintage style fashion accessories, knitting, up-cycling, quilting, designing and generally getting creative.
-Come and get stuck in!
+Our expert Vintage tutors helped festival goers learn a new skill or revive an old one, from sewing vintage style fashion accessories, knitting, up-cycling, quilting, designing and generally getting creative.

-After a roaring success last year, Print for Love of Wood is back, hosting letter press workshops.
-Come and get your hands inky learning the centuries old craft.
+After a roaring success last year, Print for Love of Wood came back, hosting letter press workshops.
+Festival goers came and got their hands inky learning the centuries old craft.

 Vintage Advertising Art

-Morecambe’s love affair with its historic assets continues and with the restoration of the Old Palladium sign which is now complete, the team behind it is working with us to identify two more locations ripe for creative makeovers which will be unveiled at the Festival!
+Morecambe’s love affair with its historic assets continued with the restoration of the Old Palladium sign which is now complete, the team behind it worked with us to identify two more locations ripe for creative makeovers which where unveiled at the Festival!

 Hair and Beauty

-The vintage hair and beauty salon brought to you by Guys n Dolls will provide decade specific hair and make up, from 1920s to the 1970s.
+The vintage hair and beauty salon was brought to you by Guys n Dolls and provided decade specific hair and make up, from 1920s to the 1970s.

-Festival goers can sample the flavours of the past at our Vintage food market; the finest street food and cocktails around will be served up from vintage wheels.
+Festival goers could sample the flavours of the past at our Vintage food market; the finest street food and cocktails around will be served up from vintage wheels.